 The open bridge policy on the USHUAIA allows us to join the officers on the bridge and learn about navigation, watch for marine life, and enjoy the views of the open ocean.
 These waters are also home to an interesting group of seabirds, which often ride the currents created in the wake of the ship, such as albatrosses and petrels.
 Join the expedition staff and naturalists on deck whilst we are at sea as we search for seabirds and other local wildlife, such as orcas and dolphins.
 An interesting selection of lectures will help us to prepare for our first excursions in the Falkland Islands (Malvinas).

-With favorable conditions, our lecturers and naturalists will accompany you on your first excursion on October 15, 2017.
+With favorable conditions, our lecturers and naturalists will accompany you on your first excursion on October 15, 2017 or October 19, 2018.
 On the western coast we might visit the following islands:

 West Point Island